columbiadb/columbiadb.github.io/projects.md

 Good class projects can vary dramatically in complexity, scope, and topic.
 The only requirement is that they be related to something we have studied in this class and that they contain some element of research -- e.g., that you do more than simply engineer a piece of software that someone else has described or architected.
 To help you determine if your idea is of reasonable scope, we will arrange to meet with each group several times throughout the semester.

-#### Proposal Presentations (Due: 1/24 - 1/31)
+#### Proposal Presentations (Due: 1/24-2/7)

-During the 2nd and 3rd lectures, each group will give a 5 minute presentation about their proposed project to the class.
+At the beginning of the 2nd to 4th lectures, each group will give a 5 minute presentation about their proposed project to the class.
 The proposal should contain:

 * Project idea and hypotheses
 * What work must be done and how it will be diveded amongst the team